embarknow/adr/readme.md

 # ADR; Action, Domain, Responder

-Following the pattern described by [Paul Jones](http://pmjones.io/adr/)
+Following the pattern described by [Paul Jones](http://pmjones.io/adr/).

+Some of the wording in this file may be direct or altered duplicate, not in way of plagiarism, but in reference.
+All kudos for ADR is with Paul.

+## Preamble

 Organizes a single user interface interaction between a web client and a web application into three distinct roles.

 The pattern, like MVC, uses other patterns to build a complete web environment; HTTP Messaging and Routing for example.

+If you're not fully versed on ADR, then you must go and read Paul's [excellent article on the pattern](http://pmjones.io/adr/) before you dive in here.

+Embark ADR is trying to take a purist approach to the pattern, and as other implementations are using tried and tested methods, refining to a very specific methodology, this purist approach will remain purist.

+> Why, when others are proving certain concepts?

+While it is agreed here that the routes some other implementations are going downmake certain sense, Embark ADR wants to remain super simple and obvious.

+### Actions as an example

+After discussion with Paul, reference to re-using Actions repetitively has led him to make a default Action set ([Radar](https://github.com/radarphp/Radar.Adr) through to [Spark](https://github.com/sparkphp/adr) through to [Arbiter](https://github.com/arbiterphp/Arbiter.Arbiter)), Embark believes in tightly bound interfaces and use of traits, without defining a strict method like Spark's global action handler.
+This doesn't mean that similar default functionality can be built into implementations, however the underlying pattern in Embark ADR will remain completely divorced from this.

+Call it obsessive, it is.

 ## ADR Components

-ADR is split into main components as a design pattern, and then my implementation has sub-components, as any implementation would.
+As explained in Paul's article, ADR is split into three main components as a design pattern.
+Embark ADR, like others, has two other components to make it a functioning pattern.

 ### Action

 Is the logic that connects the Domain and Responder.
-It uses the request input to interact with the Domain, and passes the Domain output to the Responder.
+It uses the http request input to interact with the Domain, and passes the Domain output to the Responder.
+This is in the form of the `Embark\Adr\ActionInterface`.

+Tried and tested implementations have taken the path of having one core Action which is set at a global level for re-use, whereas Embark ADR would expect that re-use means passing an instance of the same interface implementor in each time it is required.
+In both cases there may only be one actual implementation, but it is used slightly differently.
+Embark's pattern means that it is still completely open to interpretation.

 #### Input Validation

 Actions would be expected to perform some kind of Input Validation to return the application to the Client early, if any data does not validate.
+With Embark ADR, this comes in the form of the `Embark\Adr\HttpInputInterface`.

+##### A helpful note on implementation

+Input validation should generally use an **Reject known bad** strategy, meaning that anything known to be bad data should either be dropped from the data sent to the domain, or return an error to the client.

 ### Domain